 Log in to your Cloudimage admin console a navigate to Image settings, scroll down to Aliases.
 Configure up to 10 aliases:

 All aliases have to be prefixed and suffixed by underscores.
+Make sure there are no leading or trailing slashes.
 Please note that all aliases have to be unique for your account - aliases set in the alias section cannot be used in the storage sections.

 Due to the specific way aliases are matched, it is required to use only specific aliases that are not contained in part of other alias strings.